csci5117s24/teamOne-techshare/README.md

 const quillHtml = quill.getSemanticHtml()
 ```

-At this point the HTML equivalent of the editor contents are stored in the quillHtml variable!
-This is more simple than parsing the delta object.
+At this point the HTML equivalent of the editor contents are stored in the quillHtml variable.

 **Warning:** Be sure to sanitize the html before putting it in use!
 You can do this after sending the data to the server.
 Specifically, make sure users don't input <script></script> or other malicious elements anywhere in the HTML.
 This is to help prevent any XSS attacks so your website stays safe and secure.
 In a lot of places, this There are many libraries to help with this, including [this](https://www.npmjs.com/package/sanitize-html) library for node and [this](https://pypi.org/project/html-sanitizer/) for python.
 Sanitizers usually do their jobs with a mixture of removing, escaping, and encoding potentially malicious elements in html.